 IALA supports the frequency allocation for new digital communication in the Morse and NDBP bands within Appendix17.
 New allocation shall not cause harmful interference to the GMDSS function.

-NATO(August 2010)
+NATO: August 2010

 Preliminary NATO Military Position

 If studies under Resolution 351 (WRC-07) show that new digital technologies protect existing distress and safety frequencies, and take into account the maritime commercial communication aspect of the HF band use, NATO can support a revision of Appendix 17 to facilitate the use of new digital communication systems, whilst maintaining sufficient provisions for remaining operational requirements involving Narrow Band Direct Printing (NBDP) within the GMDSS.